 One or more instructors listed above will be teaching

 |Registration & continental breakfast:||8:00am - 8:30am|

 MSU reserves the right to cancel programs when enrollment criteria are not met or for conditions beyond its control.
 Any additional costs incurred by the enrollee of cancelled programs are the responsibility of the enrollee.

-Accommodations for people with disabilities or special dietary needs may be requested by calling HR Executive Education at (517) 355-9592.
+Accommodations for people with disabilities or special dietary needs may be requested by calling SHRLR Executive Education at (517) 355-9592.
 We will do all we can to accommodate you.
 It would be especially helpful if you would contact us at least three weeks before the program.